tddium/antilles/README.md

 ## Overview

-Antilles sets up a stub HTTP server using mimic and exposes a simple interface to configure the server.
-Antilles is meant to work with aruba to make it easier to test command line tools that communicate with Web APIs.
+Antilles forks a stub HTTP server using [mimic](https://github.com/lukeredpath/mimic) and exposes a simple interface to configure the server.
+Antilles is meant to work with [aruba](https://github.com/cucumber/aruba) to make it easier to test command line tools that communicate with Web APIs.

 ## Installation

-Antilles works best with cucumber, but it can be used with any testing tool.
+Antilles works best with cucumber and aruba, but it can be used with any testing tool.

 ### Install the gem: